allanbunch/node-red-openai-api/README.md

 Ideal for developers, researchers, and innovators, this node is your tool for unlocking the full potential of AI in your projects.

-## Custom API Service Host URL Configuration

-New in version 0.3.0: You can now set a custom API service host base URL.
-This powerful feature extends the package's capabilities, allowing you to interface with any API that adheres to the OpenAI REST API request and response signatures and payloads.

-### Benefits

-- **Versatility**: Seamlessly connect to a broader range of AI services, beyond the default OpenAI offerings, including local model solutions like [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui).
-- **Customization**: Tailor your Node-RED node to interact with custom or specialized AI services, offering greater control and flexibility in your AI integrations.
-- **Expanded Scope**: Ideal for unique use cases where standard OpenAI services may not suffice, or when working within specialized AI environments.

-### How to Use

-To utilize this feature, simply specify the custom API service host base URL in the node configuration.
-This enhancement is built upon the existing framework, ensuring a smooth and intuitive user experience.

 #### Service Host Configuration Examples

 <img width="371" alt="service host node config" src="https://github.com/allanbunch/node-red-openai-api/assets/4503640/256362c5-6e78-44c7-af6e-12d5830cdf32">

 <img width="373" alt="OpenAI service host node config" src="https://github.com/allanbunch/node-red-openai-api/assets/4503640/a6e9d4b9-836a-4d0e-8349-4eceda72cb72">

-### Migrating from Previous Versions

-This package's configuration node is now named "Service Host" to serve as a more generalized representation, considering the node's expanded capability scope.
-This node's previous versions used a config node named "OpenAI Auth" which is no longer referenced starting with this version (0.3.0).
-Be sure to update your existing node configurations accordingly.

 ## Table of Contents